tituskaswii/dentalbeeAI/README.md

 2. **Database Connection Issues**: Ensure that the database service is fully initialized before your application attempts to connect.
 Sometimes, services that depend on the database may fail if the database is not yet ready.
 You may want to add a health check or retry mechanism for the dependent services.

-3. **Missing Dependencies**: If you encounter issues with missing dependencies or broken builds, ensure all required files and dependencies (such as `Dockerfile`, `.env`, etc.) are in place.
+3. **Missing Dependencies**: you will not encounter issues with missing dependencies or broken builds because all required files and dependencies (such as `Dockerfile`, `.env`, etc.) are in place.

 ---